nhsconnect/gpconnect/pages/appointments/appointments_service_configuration.md

 - For organisations in the selected organisation list that are eligible to use GP Connect:
   - the organisation configuration **SHALL** be visible
-  - the effect of service filtering upon the API **SHALL** be dependent on the organisation configuration

 - For organisations NOT held in the selected organisation list:
-	- the organisation configuration **SHALL NOT** be visible, and **SHALL NOT** take effect upon the API (regardless of the value of the organisation switch)
+	- the organisation configuration **SHALL NOT** be visible
+	- the organisation switch **SHALL** be deemed to be OFF regardless of its actual value

 ### Supplier switch set to ON ###